bodkan/ku-introgression2024/README.md

 ------------------------------------------------------------------------

-If you're not comfortable with R, feel free to run this in full and answer the questions based on what you see:
+If you're not comfortable with R, feel free to run this in full and answer the questions based on the results you get:

 ```
 X <- c("A", "B", "C", "D", "E", "F", "G", "H")